 With membership widening by 1981 to include all states of Australia, New Zealand and a couple of overseas countries, it was felt that the Society name needed a revision to reflect the wider coverage of membership.
 After some deliberation, a change was made to Australasian Telephone Collectors Society.

 The Society newsletter has continued to be a regular feature of the Society, being published every second month just prior to meetings.
 It has grown from a page or two to its current informative presentation, generally of 20 pages, and relies heavily on contributions from members.
 The main thrust of the newsletter is towards the assistance of members in their understanding, recognition, history and restoration of various old telephones and related telephonic/telegraphic equipment and parts and the notification and reporting of Society activities.

 Present Society membership is mainly practical telephone collectors, many being past and present PMG/Telecom/Telstra employees, but many are people who are interested in the heritage of telecommunications without a great deal of practical knowledge.
 The Society aims to help this latter group in their understanding of telephony, The regular meetings have featured talks on technical and historical aspects of telephone technology and have included displays of selected groups of items for inspection and discussion by members.
 Regular auction sales have stimulated interest in collectors and restorers alike.
 A few rare items have turned up at auction sales, but the ordinary items have regularly proved popular.,/p>

 The Sound and Telecommunications Association Australasia (STAA) was formed in 2016 to oversee the operations of several hobby groups concerned with the preservation and history of sound and telecommunications equipment.
-The ATCS is a member of this group which now provides membership facilities, newsletters, insurance and other matters of concern to similar collector groups throughout Australia and New Zealand.
+The ATCS is a member of this group which only provides newsletters at present but hopefully will provide insurance and other services in the future to the ATCS and other similar collector groups throughout Australia and New Zealand.